-"My dear brothers and sisters, understand this: Everyone should be quick to listen, slow to speak, and slow to anger." - James 1:19
+"Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry." - James 1:19

 Set

 Back in my college football days, I remember being upset with my coaches because I felt like my talents were not utilized as best they could (mind you this was coming from a 19-year-old's mind).
 The coaches had a plan, but I was slow to listen, quick to speak, and very angry to the point that serious consequences were in the works to deal with my attitude.
 I wasn't living out James 1:19.